Centrelink payments and entitlements and work bonus

 To assess your eligibility, a report from your doctor or specialist about your disability, injury or illness will be required.
 You may also need to have a job capacity assessment.

-This allowance can assist you to purchase the prescription medications you require, and is included as a non-taxable payment.
-The medicines available are outlined in the Pharmaceutical Benefits Scheme (PBS).
+This allowance can assist you to purchase the prescription medications you need and is included as a non-taxable payment.

 You may qualify for the Pharmaceutical Allowance if you are currently receiving an eligible allowance or payment.